afiliz/jet-fullstack/README.md

-This is a project I built for a client to help Jet enthusiast customers rank and compare different features of commercial jets.
+This is a project I built for a client to help Jet enthusiast customers rank and compare different features of commercial jets using ChatGPT.
 I used the following tech stack for the project:

 Frontend:
 - React